 Hi, I’m Angelica.

-Here I was eager and fresh out of grad school searching for a job, and after many job interviews with a few organizations, I unexpectedly landed a job in a local private practice.
+There I was, eager and fresh out of graduate school searching for a job, and after many job interviews, I unexpectedly landed a job at a local private practice.

-So I joined excited for an entrepreneurial job, and while I had some with support from colleagues I knew, After a year, I quickly realized that most therapists — including myself, aren’t fully prepared with the complexities of what it takes to manage or work at a private practice.
+So I joined!
+Excited for an entrepreneurial job, and while I had support from colleagues, after a year, I quickly realized that most therapists — including myself, aren’t fully prepared with the complexities of what it takes to work at a private practice.

 Over time I’ve learned key lessons about self-care, practice management, and clinical work.
 It’s been a journey of growth and now I’m committed to sharing these insights with other therapists so they don’t have to go through the same struggles.

-This isn’t just a business—it’s a reflection of what I beleive we deserve as therapists.
-We often commit to providing services for emotional growth and transformation to ohers, it’s time to share that commitment by exploring opportunities that commit to our greater financial security and care.
+This isn’t just a business—it’s a reflection of what I believe we deserve as therapists.
+We often commit to providing services for growth and transformation to others, it’s time to include ourselves in that commitment by exploring opportunities that commit to our greater financial security and self-care.

 My Approach